henryh1570/CS499-AWS-ElasticSearch-Kibana/README.md

 Information
 ===========

+My idea for an elasticsearch and kibana application was to simply extract the current video information from youtube's trending section.
+Information extracted is video Title, uploader, date, views, description, and category.
+Using kibana I can visualize and seek out trends among these trending videos.

 This code is a parser for the current information of youtube's trending video section of their dashboard.
 Running this code will output a file containing info about each video's title,